openownership/bods-dev-handbook/translations.md

 ### Creating and configuring a new project in Transifex

-Translations for the current latest version of BODS are found in the [BODS-main transifex project](https://www.transifex.com/OpenDataServices/bods-main).
-These may not be updated until it is time for a new versioned release of BODS, meaning translations in transifex may be lagging behind the latest text in the BODS github repository.
+Translations for the current latest version of BODS are found in the [BODS-main Transifex project](https://www.transifex.com/OpenDataServices/bods-main).
+These may not be updated until it is time for a new versioned release of BODS, meaning translations in Transifex may be lagging behind the latest text in the BODS Github repository.
 However, when changes to the docs, schema or codelists are merged into the main branch, these changes should always be pushed to Transifex, so that - assuming translators are available - translations can be brought up to date at any time.
 See [integrating translations](#integrating-translations).

 If you need to create a new Transifex project that contains the latest available source files and translations, do the following:

 * [Add a new project on Transifex](https://www.transifex.com/OpenDataServices/add/).
-* If applicable, name it according to the version of BODS, ie `bods-v02` for BODS version 0.2.
+* If applicable, name it according to the version of BODS, e.g. `bods-v02` for BODS version 0.2.
-* Choose 'public project' and **make sure to check the 'My project is a non-commercial Open Source project checkbox'** and enter the github repo URL.
+* Choose 'public project' and **make sure to check the 'My project is a non-commercial Open Source project checkbox'** and enter the Github repo URL.
 * ![Screenshot: tick the My project is a non-commercial Open Source project checkbox when creating a new project](screenshots/translation/transifex_noncommercial.png)
 * Assign the project to the BODS team.
 * Under the 'Workflow' tab choose "Translation Memory Fill-up" under "Pre-translation".